The Ultimate Guide to Hubspot Lead Scoring

-Learn how you can start scoring your leads and accounts in Hubspot.
+Learn how you can set up manual and predictive lead scoring in Hubspot.

-If you're like most companies, chances are your marketing team is actively working to generate and nurture quality leads for your business in a CRM like Hubspot before handing them off to your sales team.
-These top-of-funnel leads are often called MQLs (marketing qualified leads) or leads who have shown intent in your business.
-The problem is only a small percentage of leads end up converting to customers, and it's challenging for your sales team to know which leads to prioritize when they all look identical.
+If you're like most companies, chances are your marketing team is actively working to generate and nurture quality leads for your business before handing them off to your sales team.
+These top-of-funnel leads are often referred to as marketing qualified leads (MQLs) or leads who have shown intent in your business.
+The problem is only a tiny percentage of your leads end up converting to customers, and it's challenging for your sales team to know which leads to prioritize when they all look identical.

 What is Lead Scoring?